Creating a Career Development Plan: Tips and Strategies

 Common Questions and Answers

-What is a career development plan?
+What is a professional development plan?

-Why is it crucial to make a career progression plan?
+Why is it necessary to make a career progression plan?

-Who could benefit from having a an action plan for career development?
+Who can benefit from having a career development plan?

-Do I have the ability to adjust my career development plan as I progress?
+How can I modify my career development plan as I progress?

 Conclusion